mac-can/RusokuCAN.dylib/Sources/MacCAN_Core/README.md

 ### Creation of USB User-Space Drivers for CAN Interfaces under macOS&reg;

-_Copyright &copy; 2012-2020  Uwe Vogt, UV Software, Berlin (info@mac-can.com)_
+_Copyright &copy; 2012-2021  Uwe Vogt, UV Software, Berlin (info@mac-can.com)_

-Version $Rev: 893 $
+Version $Rev: 977 $

 # Running CAN and CAN FD on a Mac&reg;

 _Running CAN and CAN FD on a Mac_ is the mission of the MacCAN project.
 The MacCAN-Core repo is not aimed at building a driver or a library.
-It provides the source code of an abstraction (or rather a wrapper) of Apple´s IOUsbKit to create USB user-space drivers for CAN interfaces from various vendors under macOS.
+It provides the source code of an abstraction (or rather of a wrapper) of Apple´s IOUsbKit to create USB user-space drivers for CAN interfaces from various vendors under macOS.

 ## A Stupid Question